x-color/cfn-doc/README.md

 # cfn-doc

-This is a tool for generating document of CloudFormation template.
+This is a tool for generating a document of CloudFormation template.

 ## Usage

 ```
-cfn-doc is a tool for generating document of CloudFormation template.
+cfn-doc is a tool for generating a document of CloudFormation template.

 Usage:
   cfn-doc [OPTION] <TEMPLATE FILE>